Tarquiscani/evolving-city-generation/doc/style_guide.md

 =====

 ### Naming convention
-* Class and struct -> CamelCase:
+* Class and struct -> *CamelCase*:

         class MyClass;

-* Functions and methods -> snake_case.
+* Functions and methods -> *snake_case*.
 This changed during the development, I initially used a messy mixture of snake case and camel case.
 Then I switched to snake_case only.

         auto my_func(int const a) -> int;

-* Local variables -> snake_case.
+* Local variables -> *snake_case*.
 This changed during the development, I initially used a messy mixture of snake case and camel case.
 Then I switched to snake_case only.

         auto my_var = 3;

-* Enums -> CamelCase:
+* Enums -> *CamelCase*:

         enum class MyState
         {